maccallumlab/meld_singularity/README.md

         - This will download the specific commite with has `ed9df87`
         - The resulting directory will be `openmm-ed9df87`

-Note that we use a two-stage build process.
-In the `build` stage, we install the full `cuda-devel` stack which is very large.
-We then build ambertools, openmm, and meld.
-Next, we setup a second stage that only includes the `cuda-runtime` stack.
-We then copy over all of the build artifacts for ambertools, openmm, and meld to this image.
-Overall, this process reduces the size of the image by about half.

 ## Step 2: Build the singularity image

 Connect to the virtual machine: